cispa/hammulator/README.md

 The memory size can be changed in the Makefile with the `memsize` variable.
 Note again that checkpoint recreation is needed when this value changes.

+DRAM and Rowhammer specific parameters can be changed in `gem5/ext/dramsim3/DRAMsim3/configs/DDR4_8Gb_x8_2400.ini`.
+The ini file comments explain the Rowhammer parameters.
+For details check the paper.

 ## Debugging